Middle College Frequently Asked Questions and Answers

 What about summer school?

 We encourage students to attend summer school through their home school district, if available.
-Occasionally, Middle College offers intersession courses in the summer or winter holiday.
+Occasionally, Middle College offers intersession courses during the summer or winter holiday.

 How do I apply?